 The need for novelty may skew publications to include suggestions of techniques without evidence to support their use, leading to device confusion and paralysis of choice.
 Smartphone technology allows for data capture of these events and aggregating such data we can begin to understand what works, what doesn’t and why.

-Through anonymous reporting we can ensure patient confidentiality is maintained.
+Moreover, we maintain patient confidentiality through anonymous reporting.
 Although anonymous reporting has an inherent risk of false data collection, that risk is the trade-off when protecting patient confidentiality.

-This is relatively new technology, but the use of such aggregated data collection for rare events may help inform management choices for HCPs and improve the safe care of our patients.
+The use of such aggregated data collection for rare events may help inform management choices for HCPs.
+Furthermore, it may improve the safe care of our patients.

 Laura is an Associate Professor and cardiothoracic anesthesiologist at the University of British Columbia, a Canadian Royal College examiner, and is proud of her pediatric emergency medicine roots.
 She is currently the assistant head of the Canadian Airway Focus Group, a rather rowdy group of Canadians who publish airway management guidelines intermittently.
 For Laura, the finest areas of medicine are those simultaneously owned by various specialties and professions; resuscitation, airway management, echocardiography and communication in crisis.
 Her area of inquiry is airway management; particularly observational studies looking at what we actually do in high-risk clinical situations.
 When not immersed in clinical care, she can be found with at least one animal.
 Laura is very proud of her ever-expanding network of collaborating colleagues in various acute care specialties and countries; cocktails are sometimes involved.
 Her family truly is her rock.